Skip to content

 platanus

-platanus is an fork of the B-tree library cpp-btree.
+platanus is a fork of the B-tree library cpp-btree.

 Comparing to STL set/map

-The packing of multiple values on to each node of a btree has another effect besides better space utilization: better cache locality due to fewer cache lines being accessed.
-Better cache locality translates into faster operations.
+The packing of multiple values into nodes of a btree has another effect besides better space utilization: better cache locality due to fewer cache lines being accessed, that is, faster operations.

 Feature